Leviticus 5:14-19

 When God's holy things are violated, restitution and a guilt offering restore covenant integrity.

-19 It is a trespass offering.
-He is certainly guilty before Yahweh.”
+19 It is a guilt offering; he was certainly guilty before the LORD.”

 When God's holy things are violated, restitution and a guilt offering restore covenant integrity.